ruuda/blog/posts/config-format-lang.md

 }
 ```

-Sure, this file would be friendlier on the eye in a different format.
+Yes, this file would be friendlier on the eye in a different format.
 But the file also contains two bugs,
 and switching formats is not going to catch those.
 Can you spot them?
 To avoid spoilers,
-here’s some yaml to pad the page.
+here’s a bit of yaml to pad the page.
-I’ll even throw in a few comments for clarity:
+I’ll even throw in some comments for clarity:

 ```yaml
 buckets: